natesholland/natesholland.github.io/_drafts/learning-with-electron.md

 by building an app on Electron.
 First I wanted to make a desktop client for searching GIFs because it sounded like a fun thing to do and we use a lot of GIFs in chat at work.
+Furthermore Electron is completely JavaScript, CSS, and HTML which are all things I wanted to get more practice with.
+The app I built is called [Gifinater](http://github.com/natesholland/gifinater) and can be found on my Github.

+Working in the Electron framework forced my to use JavaScript because the frontend and backend are both JavaScript.